-The Manufacturers Association of Maine is committed to connecting your passion with your educational pursuits.
+The Manufacturers Association of Maine is committed to connecting passion with educational pursuits.
 The end result?
-Paving the way to your future in high-tech manufacturing.
+Paving the way to a bright future in high-tech manufacturing.

 Maine’s manufacturing industry has evolved into a high-tech, high-paying workplace.

 The Manufacturing Career Connection program is designed to help all Maine students explore their passions, uncover educational opportunities and connect to Maine industries, which are growing and cultivating their own generation of workers.